splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-use-cases/examine-service-dependencies.rst

         :alt: This image shows the up-to-date architecture diagram for Kai's team.
 The diagram is an interactive network map in Network Explorer, which shows all upstream and downstream dependencies for ``checkoutservice``.
         :width: 80%

-In particular, Kai selects ``checkoutservice`` to receive the update, and immediately gets a drilldown view of all upstream and downstream dependencies for ``checkoutservice``.
+Kai selects ``checkoutservice`` to receive the update, and immediately gets a drilldown view of all upstream and downstream dependencies for ``checkoutservice``.

 By exploring the Network Explorer network map, Kai successfully obtained the context they need to understand all the dependencies of the service being updated.
+With this knowledge, Kai can now notify the dependent teams of the imminent update.

 Learn more
 ======================================